syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 {% endhighlight %}

-> Note: Resizing is restricted based on GridColumn.MinimumWidth and GridColumn.MaximumWidth.You can resize the columns to the Header and Cell text by double-clicking the header gridlines.
+N> Resizing is restricted based on GridColumn.MinimumWidth and GridColumn.MaximumWidth.You can resize the columns to the Header and Cell text by double-clicking the header gridlines.

 ## Reordering Columns